DataTalksClub/machine-learning-zoomcamp/cohorts/2023/01-intro/homework.md

 ### Question 5

-What's the average value of the `median_house_value` for the house located near the bay?
+What's the average value of the `median_house_value` for the houses located near the bay?

 - 49433
 - 124805